YunoHost/doc/packaging_apps.md

 # App packaging <img src="/images/yunohost_package.png" width=100/>

-This document aimed to learn you how to package an application for YunoHost.
+The purpose of this document is to teach you how to package an application for YunoHost.

 ### Requirements
 To package an application, here are the requirements: